Weekly Events

 IRASBURG

 IRASBURG UNITED CHURCH – Pastor Reverend Avril Cochran.
 Sunday 9:30 a.m.
 Communion first Sunday of every month.
-Steeple lights for the month of August are lit in memory of Wanda Kesler and Lucilu from her daughter Diana LaClair.
+Steeple lights for December are lit in loving memory of Tom Stelter from his wife & family; and for Mom, Dad and Linda Reick from the LaMarche family.

 ISLAND POND